• Skip to primary navigation

 Notes

-• I strongly recommend using a good quality white chocolate for this recipe, I use Cadbury or Lindt.
+• For a full flavoured fudge, it is important to use a good quality white chocolate for this recipe, I use Cadbury or Lindt.

-• This fudge will begin to set quickly, make sure your baking dish is lined and ready before starting the recipe.
+• As this fudge will begin to set quickly, make sure your baking dish is lined and ready before starting the recipe.

 Nutrition